seewah/mandrill-template-manager/README.md

 So I set out to create a tool to automate all these for me.
 I chose [Mustache](http://mustache.github.com/) as the templating language.

-In addition to being able to "include" templates ("Mustache partials"), I want to be able to use variables in my templates that do not have to be provided by the server.
+In addition to being able to "include" templates ("Mustache partials"), I want to be able to use variables in my templates that do not come from the server.
 For example, we store images on Amazon S3.
 Instead of hardcoding the S3 host everywhere in my templates, I want to be able to store the host as a variable and reference the variable in my templates.

 Usage
 -----

-As mandrill-template-manager has been packaged up as a [composer](http://getcomposer.org/) package, the easiest way is to [install Composer and use the autoloader](http://getcomposer.org/doc/00-intro.md).
+As Mandrill Template Manager has been packaged up as a [composer](http://getcomposer.org/) package, the easiest way to start using the class is to [install Composer and use the autoloader](http://getcomposer.org/doc/00-intro.md).

 A quick example: